colah/ByronTrialNotes/daily-notes/day23.md

 * Prosecution: What is the content of the order?
 * _Ragnar's Guide To Home and Recreational Use of High Explosives_
 * Is this before summit was announced?
-* I believe people knew it woudld be in Canada but not Toronto at that point.
+* I believe people knew it would be in Canada but not Toronto at that point.

 **Tickling the Dragon**

 * Sent to Hacklab from Byron
-* "I feel in a civily disobedient mood, but what's new about that, eh?"
+* "I feel in a civilly disobedient mood, but what's new about that, eh?"
 * Looking for software or hardware
 * Things that would piss people in gov't off...
 * ...